 There is no distinction under the nepotism statute between half-blood and full-blood relations.
 Thus, half-blood relationships fall within the same degree as those of the full blood.
 Atty.
 Gen. Op.
 LO-90-30 (1990)

-Two persons are related to each other by affinity (marriage) if they are married to each other or if the spouse of one of the persons is related by consanguinity to the other person.
+Two individuals are related to each other by affinity if they are married to each other or the spouse of one of the individuals is related by consanguinity to the other individual.

 Gov't Code 573.024

 A husband and wife are related to each other in the first degree by affinity.
-For other relationships, the degree of affinity is the same as the degree of the underlying relationship by consanguinity.
-For example, if two persons are related to each other in the second degree by consanguinity, the spouse of one of the persons is related to the other person in the second degree by affinity.
+For other relationships by affinity, the degree of relationship is the same as the degree of the underlying relationship by consanguinity.
+For example, if two persons are related to each other in the second degree by consanguinity, the spouse of one of the individuals is related to the other person in the second degree by affinity.

 A person's relatives within the second degree by affinity are: